aditibhatia/portfolio-content/about.md

 Gained practical experience in graphic design, web design and development from concept to delivery, basic animation, video-graphing, and video editing through coursework in New Media Design Certification from Centennial College and industry work experience.
 My hobby is to probe into fine arts.

 I look forward to the chance to cross disciplines with innovative ideas and rationale.
-Delve into my portfolio website to get a gist of the mediums I have explored.
+Delve into my portfolio to get a gist of the mediums I have explored.

 Download my [résumé](http://projects.aditibhatia.com/aditi_bhatia.pdf).

+The source code for this web app [is published on Github](https://github.com/aditibhatia/portfolio) under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).